Seedath/Lab3_816020170/README.md

 * Input: Create task using "xTaskCreate()" for function "task2_off"
 * Expected Output: The LED does not light
 * Actual Output: The LED did not light

+## Testing blinking the LED
+* Pre-Conditions: GPIO 2 pin configured for the ESP8266, LED circuit connect to the GPIO 2 pin, 3.3V power supply
+* Input: Create tasks using "xTaskCreate()" for the function "task2_off" and "task1_on"
+* Expected Output: The LED blinks
+* Actual Output: The LED blinked